Vidhyasivakumark/App-User-Behavior-Segmentation/README.md

-# App User Behavior Segmentation
+# 📊 App User Behavior Segmentation Using Unsupervised Machine Learning
 ## Objective
 Developed an unsupervised Machine Learning system to analyze and segment application users based on their behavior and activity patterns.